strus38/orchestratedRPiCluster/README.md

 $  systemctl daemon-reload && systemctl restart docker
 ```

-Note: easily populate your local docker repositories with all running images of your K8S cluster:
+Note: easily populate your local docker repositories with all running images of your K8S cluster.
+This is used when the cluster is up and running to populate the Harbor registry with all running docker images.
 ```
 for i in $(docker images | grep -v home.lab | tail -n +2 | awk '{print $1":"$2}'); do
   docker tag $i registry.home.lab/$i